harrythecode/zenn-vagrant/README.md

 # How to use

 I recommend you to use `yarn` instead `npm` on vagrant since npm has a critical [bug](https://github.com/npm/npm/issues/7308#issuecomment-209463993).
-You can work around the issue by creating a symlink of a node_modules folder though, `yarn` works much better and you don't need to perform the workaround.
+There is a workaround for the issue to create a symlink of a node_modules folder though, `yarn` works much better.

 ## Vagrant setup from a scratch